 Ancona to Dubrovnik ferry schedules:

 Depending on the time of the year, you will depart from Ancona ferry port at about 20:00 hrs (note, on some dates, the departure is at 22:00, avoid it!).
 For this leg of the journey, you will take Jadrolinija’s or Snav car ferry that sails from Ancona to Split in Croatia.

-You will arrive in Split ferry port in the early morning, depending on the schedule, it will be sometime between 6 and 7 am.
-Make sure you exit the ferry as soon as you can as the estimated walk between docking points of this ferry and Dubrovnik ferry is about 10 minutes.
+You will arrive at the Split ferry port in the early morning, depending on the schedule, it will be sometime between 6 and 7 am.
+Make sure you exit the ferry as soon as you can as the estimated walk between the docking points of this ferry and the Dubrovnik ferry is about 10 minutes.
 The whole disembark and embark procedure will take a good 50 minutes.

-From Split, take fast catamaran ferry that sails to Dubrovnik port departing at 8:00.
+From Split, take a fast catamaran ferry that sails to Dubrovnik port departing at 07:30.
 Another 4 hours of ferry crossing and you are in Dubrovnik at around 12:15, midday.

-Things to keep on your mind is that there are just once day ferry crossings on both legs of the journey so keeping up with this tight schedule is important.
+Things to keep in your mind is that there are just once-a-day ferry crossings on both legs of the journey so keeping up with this tight schedule is important.

 Tip – Several important points: